WHAT ARE THE TOP NATIONAL PARKS IN RWANDA

 Volcanoes National Park

-The mountain gorillas are what makes Volcanoes National Park so distinctive, despite its diverse biodiversity.
+The mountain gorillas are what make Volcanoes National Park so distinctive, despite its diverse biodiversity.
 Since 1967, Dian Fossey has conducted research with the gorillas that helped Volcanoes National Park gain international recognition.
 Dian Fossey helped stop poaching in the park by constructing the Karisoke Research Center.

 Nyungwe Forest National Park.

 Nyungwe Forest National Park is situated within the borders of Burundi and the Democratic Republic of the Congo.
 Nyungwe Forest National Park is in the country's Southwest.
 The park opened its doors in 2004.
 It is one of the country's two newest national parks, occupying over 270 square kilometers of area.
 The Nyungwe Forest is one of the oldest montane forests in Africa.
-Nyungwe Forest national park offers breathtaking scenery as the forest is always green.
+Nyungwe Forest National Park offers breathtaking scenery as the forest is always green.

 Nyungwe Forest National Park protects more than 200 tree species, including bogs, bamboo, and grasslands, all of which can be found in Nyungwe Forest National Park.
-Nyungwe Forest National Park is home to over 13 primate species, such as Angola Colobus, Dent’s Mona, Silver Monkeys, Lhotse’s Monkeys, Red-tailed Monkeys, Baboons, Velvet Monkeys, Hamlyn's Monkeys, Grey-cheeked Managabeys, Black & White Colobus monkeys, and chimpanzees.
+Nyungwe Forest National Park is home to over 13 primate species, such as Angola Colobus, Dent’s Mona, Silver Monkeys, Lhotse’s Monkeys, Red-tailed Monkeys, Baboons, Velvet Monkeys, Hamlyn's Monkeys, Grey-cheeked Managabeys, Black and White Colobus monkeys, and chimpanzees.

-Nyungwe Forest National Park records over 275 bird species, Nyungwe Forest is one of Rwanda's top bird watching destinations.
+Nyungwe Forest National Park records over 275 bird species.
+Nyungwe Forest is one of Rwanda's top bird-watching destinations.
 Nyungwe's dense forest is also home to 32 amphibians, 38 reptiles, 120 butterflies, 85 mammal species, and 85 species of butterflies.
-Nyungwe Forest national park is home to a variety of animals such as golden cats, mongooses, serval cats, civets, and striped jackals.
+Nyungwe Forest National Park is home to a variety of animals, such as golden cats, mongooses, serval cats, civets, and striped jackals.

-Nyungwe forest national park is traversed by the popular canopy walk, bird species, primate species, waterfalls, and other wildlife along the Congo Nile trail.
-Nyungwe forest has over 20 kilometers of well-maintained ground trails for nature walks, offering a chance to experience forest animals, waterfalls, marshlands, and rain forest, in addition to the Congo Nile trail route.
+Nyungwe Forest National Park is traversed by the popular canopy walk, bird species, primate species, waterfalls, and other wildlife along the Congo Nile Trail.
+Nyungwe Forest has over 20 kilometers of well-maintained ground trails for nature walks, offering a chance to experience forest animals, waterfalls, marshlands, and rain forest, in addition to the Congo Nile Trail route.

 Akagera National Park

 Akagera National Park is Rwanda's only and biggest savannah park.
 Akagera National Park is also Rwanda's second national park.
-It was established in 1934 close to the border of Tanzania.
+It was established in 1934, close to the border with Tanzania.
 Akagera National Park occupies approximately 1,222 square kilometers and is made up of savannah, woodlands, montane forests, and enormous swamps.
 Although Akagera is blessed with many bodies of water, the River Kagera, Lake Ihema, and Lake Shakani are the most notable.